Did you ever come home and found that your kitty decided to freshen up your living room with a strong breeze of “Skunk Essence”?

 From Steps 2 to 5, the same process applies to an old urine stain, the only difference is that you probably need to repeat the procedure two or three more times to make sure the stain is completely clean and the smell has been neutralized.
 Allow the affected area to completely dry between applications.

-How to make a homemade cleaner for removing cat pee
+How to make a homemade cleaner for cat urine stains and odors

 If you don’t have an enzyme-based cleaner handy, you can make your own cleaner at home.

-This solution will temporarily work on fresh and old cat pee stains.
+This solution will temporarily work on fresh and maybe old cat pee stains.

 You will need white vinegar, water, baking soda, liquid dish soap, and 3% hydrogen peroxide.